Sharp or ball, universal or metallic...sewing machine needles come in a wide range of point types and sizes for an even wider range of uses.

 But what we quilters are really interested in is which one to choose for our next project.

-The purpose of your sewing machine needle is to slide effortlessly through the quilt sandwich.
-It should not damage the fabric or create too big a hole.
-Finally, the needle should carry the sewing or quilting thread through to the stitch without damaging it.
+The purpose of your sewing machine needles are to slide effortlessly through all the layers of your quilt.
+They should not damage the fabric or create too big a hole.
+Finally, the needle should carry the thread through to the stitch without damaging it.

 Keep Track of All Those Needles